Credit: 2010 USCG CPO Patrick Kelly. BP Deepwater Horizon oil spill.

 We make science and medical research accessible to the people through our public talks, workshops, science-based educational materials, reports and media.
 We report on the latest oil-chemical explosions and spills to build public awareness of the health risks and ways to reduce those risks, and we debunk industry reports with hard facts and independent science.

-Litigation with our Partners
+Litigation with our Allies

 Health and Science: Oil-chemical Exposures and Chemical Illnesses